DarraghReid/krafts/README.md

 * Colour Scheme
     * The colour scheme of this site was kept very simple so as to keep emphasis on the primary purpose of the store; to browse and purchase products.

-        The primary colours used are black and white for a simple contrast that does not distract from the prominance of the product images.
+        The primary colours used are black and white for a simple contrast that does not distract from the prominence of the product images.
 An aqua colour #17a2b8 was used to indicate information about the purchase to users.
 It is used on the cart icon in the header to indicate the presence of item in the cart, as well as in the progress bar to indicate to users how close they are to the free delivery threshold.

         For admins, simple blue and red text is used to indicate their additional features, such as editing and deleting products and comments.
 Editing and deleting comments is also available to registered users.

-        A dull grey is used for headings and placeholders, while default Boostrap colours are used for the custom toasts feature in the message container
+        A dull grey is used for headings and placeholders, while default Bootstrap colours are used for the custom toasts feature in the message container

 * Typography